StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/7) Data Visualizations for Common Statistical Test.md

 # Scatterplot
-A scatterplot is a graphical representation used to display the relationship between two continuous variables.
+A scatterplot is used to display the relationship between two continuous variables.
 In a scatterplot, each data point is plotted as a point on the graph, with one variable represented on the x-axis and the other variable represented on the y-axis.
 Scatter plots are best used to visualize correlation, regression, goodness of fit, outlier detection, etc.

 For example: A scatterplot with a regression line can be used to visualize the points of individuals asked for their weight and height.